EmceeA/alx-low_level_programming/0x08-recursion/README.md

 Tasks

-0. She locked away a secret, deep inside herself, something she once knew to be true... but chose to forget
+0. She locked away a secret, deep inside herself, something she once knew to be true... but chose to forget.

 mandatory